 - Heredity – Many types of Arthritis such as gout, osteoarthritis, rheumatoid arthritis, etc. contain genetic components.

-- Gender – females are at high her risk of arthritis.
+- Gender – Females are at a high risk of arthritis.

 - Obesity – Extra weight can lead to wear and tear of joints, which can cause arthritis.

 - Injury – Joint injury in any way can lead to arthritis.

 - Infection – Infections can also cause arthritis.

 - Medication – Medicines and drugs such as anti-inflammatory drugs, analgesics, capsaicin and immunosuppressants are used for reducing pain and inflammation.